microsoft/promptflow/docs/cloud/azureai/runtime-change-log.md

 - Fix an issue where calling a flow with a flow function would result in failure.
 - Improve error handling by categorizing errors as user errors when a run is archived prior to being processed by the runtime.
-- Ensure an error response when runtime gets a non-200 status for flow test.

 ### 20240306.v5